 There is an urgent need to integrate hazard assessment and disaster risk management into strategic planning and sustainable development.
-Our exposure and vulnerability to extreme events - including both natural and human-induced hazards - continue to increase.
+Our exposure and to extreme events - including both natural and human-induced hazards - continue to increase.
 Worldwide the impact of disasters is rapidly growing.
 However, many countries and development agencies so far do not consider hazard and disaster risk in development planning, and lack sufficient strategies to plan, assess, prevent or mitigate the effects of extreme events.

 Strategic Environmental Assessment (SEA) and Environmental Impact Assessment (EIA) are decision-making tools for mainstreaming hazard and disaster risk reduction strategies and measures into policies, plans and projects.
 They can be applied at national, regional and local level and in different sectors.
 Environmental assessments should provide guidance in analysing hazard and disaster risk-related consequences of proposed activities via their impact on the environment.
 And they should also take into account the potential threat of (natural) hazards to plans or projects.

 This course provides a unique opportunity to integrate a multidisciplinary assessment of hazard and risk into spatial planning.

 In this course you will learn to integrate hazard and disaster risk challenges and considerations into strategic spatial planning processes.
 The course provides you with new knowledge and skills applicable to multi-hazard risk assessment and environmental assessment within a clear context of spatial planning routines.
 You will work with a set of modern techniques and tools (satellite image interpretation, dynamic modelling and scenario development within a GIS environment, amongst others) to provide geo-information as a basis for policymaking and spatial planning for sustainable development.